mpyw/co/README.md

 ### Conversion on resolving

-The all values are resolved by the following rules.
+The all yielded/returned values are resolved by the following rules.
-Yielded values are also sent to the Generator.
+Yielded values are also resent to the Generator.
 The rules will be applied recursively.

 | Before | After |